tmiddlet2666/coherence-docker-metrics/README.md

 # Start the Docker containers

-from the directory `coherence-docker-metrics` directory run:
+from the `coherence-docker-metrics` directory run:

 ```bash
 docker-compose up -d